The Mickey Mouse Club: Distribution

-This incarnation was not distributed by Disney only; while Disney did produce the series, it was co-produced and distributed by SFM Entertainment, which also handled 1970s-era syndication of the original 1950s series (Disney since re-acquired only distribution rights).
+This incarnation was not distributed by Disney only; while Disney did produce the series, it was co-produced and distributed by SFM Entertainment, which also handled 1970s-era syndication of the original 1950s series.
+(Disney since reacquired only distribution rights.)

 1989–1994 revival: The All-New Mickey Mouse Club

-Reruns of the original The Mickey Mouse Club began airing on The Disney Channel with the channel's 1983 launch.
-While the show was popular with younger audiences, the Disney Channel executives felt it had become dated over the years, particularly as it was aired in black-and-white.
-Their answer was to create a brand-new version of the club, one targeted at contemporary audiences.
-Notably, the all-new "club-members" would wear Mouseketeer varsity jackets instead of iconic Mickey Mouse ears.
-This show was called The All-New Mickey Mouse Club (also known as "MMC" to fans).
+Reruns of the original The Mickey Mouse Club began airing on Disney Channel with its 1983 launch.
+While the show was popular with younger audiences, Disney Channel executives felt it had become dated over the years, particularly because it was aired in black-and-white.
+Their answer was to create a brand-new, rebooted version of the club, one targeted at contemporary audiences.
+The all-new "club members" wore Mouseketeer varsity jackets instead of Mickey Mouse ears.
+This show was called The All-New Mickey Mouse Club (also known as MMC to fans).

-This version of the series is notable for featuring a number of cast members who went on to achieve global success in music and acting, Ryan Gosling, Britney Spears, Christina Aguilera, future NSYNC band members Justin Timberlake and JC Chasez, Keri Russell, Deedee Magno, future En Vogue member Rhona Bennett, Nikki DeLoach, and Chase Hampton.
-Nick Carter was selected to join the program at the age of 12, however, he decided to join the developing boy band, Backstreet Boys.
+This version of the series features a number of cast members who went on to achieve global success in entertainment, including actor Ryan Gosling, future NSYNC members Justin Timberlake and JC Chasez, singers Britney Spears and Christina Aguilera, actress Keri Russell, voice actress Deedee Magno, future En Vogue member Rhona Bennett, singer Chase Hampton, and Hallmark Channel movie star Nikki DeLoach.

-Throughout the run, Fred Newman was the main adult co-host from the beginning of the series until season 6.
+Throughout the show's run, Fred Newman was the main adult co-host from the beginning of the series until season six.
 In the first season, Newman was joined by other co-host Mowava Pryor.
-She was then replaced by Terri Eoff from the fourth season until the sixth season.
-By the show's final season, two original members Chase Hampton and Tiffini Hale became the co-hosts.
+She was then replaced by Terri Eoff from the fourth until the sixth season.
+By the show's final season, two original members, Chase Hampton and Tiffini Hale, became the co-hosts.

-This was the first version of the club to have any studio audience, though a moderately small group.
+This was also the first version of the club to have any studio audience, though only a moderate-sized group.

-Former Mouseketeer Don Grady guest-starred in the season 1 finale.
-Grady, along with fellow Mouseketeers Annette Funicello, Bobby Burgess, Tommy Cole, Sharon Baird, and Sherry Alberoni were reunited on the 100th episode, during the show's third season.
+Former Mouseketeer Don Grady guest-starred in the season-one finale.
+Grady, along with fellow Mouseketeers Annette Funicello, Bobby Burgess, Tommy Cole, Sharon Baird, and Sherry Alberoni, were reunited on the 100th episode, during the show's third season.
 Funicello later appeared on the show again, in an interview with the Mouseketeer Lindsey Alley.

 Scheduling and air times

 For the first five seasons, the series aired Monday through Friday at 5:30 pm.
 The show's sixth season aired Monday to Thursday.
 In its final season, it aired Thursdays only at 7:00 pm (later moved a half hour later, to 7:30 pm).
 The series premiered Monday, April 24, 1989, ended production in October 1994, and aired its last original episode in 1996.
-Seasons 3 and 5 had the most episodes at 55 each, with seasons 1, 2, and 7 running about 45 episodes.
-Seasons 4 and 6 had about 36 episodes each.
+Seasons three and five had the most episodes at 55 each, with seasons one, two, and seven running about 45 episodes.
+Seasons four and six had about 36 episodes each.